 The upstream oil sector refers to the exploration and production of crude oil and natural gas.
 For eg. Reliance, Ongc, etc and the downstream oil sector refers to the refining of crude oil, and the selling and distribution of natural gas and products derived from crude oil for eg HPCL, IOC, etc. Tyre, Aviation, Paints, and Plastics have crude as their major raw material component.
 Upstream and downstream companies are fully dependent on crude for their bottom-line growth.

 Where can you find them?

-Under the Stockedge App in Premium tab, we have a ready watchlist section which outlines some themes and stocks which can get impacted from various criteria like the Government policies, the trade war, the monsoon, the rising crude, the rising rupee etc. Here you can check out all the scans which the stocks fall under, all the news flow in the outlined stocks and any corporate announcements or corporate actions which have taken place for the stocks outlined.
+Under the Stockedge App in Premium tab, we have a ready watchlist section that outlines some themes and stocks which can get impacted from various criteria like the Government policies, the trade war, the monsoon, the rising crude, the rising rupee, etc. Here you can check out all the scans under which the stocks fall, all the news flow in the outlined stocks, and any corporate announcements or corporate actions that have taken place for the stocks outlined.
 You can even check out if any bulk or block deals have happened for the chosen stocks.
-All in all you can have a 360-degree outlook on the theme that is playing out.
-Thus if any of these themes catches markets fancy then you can know which stocks can generate the best return for you.
+All in all, you can have a 360-degree outlook on the theme that is playing out.
+Thus if any of these themes catch markets fancy then you can know which stocks can generate the best return for you.

 If you want to know more about the stocks impacted by the same then subscribe to know more about the premium features click here: Premium Features of StockEdge App and if you haven’t subscribed to our app then click here to become a Premium member